Diony17/Diony17.github.io/_news/announcement_1.md

 related_posts: false
 ---

-The paper Panopticus has been conditionally accepted to MobiCom 2024!
+The paper "Panopticus: Omnidirectional 3D Object Detection on Resource-constrained Edge Devices" has been accepted to MobiCom 2024!